jia1217/ParallelProgammingLabs/docs/HLS_Labs/Lab1.md

 ## Download the bitstream file to PYNQ

-The first step is to allocate the buffer. pynq.allocate will be used to allocate the buffer, and NumPy will be used to specify the type of the buffer.
+The first step is to allocate the buffer. pynq allocate will be used to allocate the buffer, and NumPy will be used to specify the type of the buffer.

 ```python
 from pynq import Overlay